SERVICE NO: 11754

 FATE: Killed in Action – 22 October 1917 – Zonnebeke, Belgium

 Cornelius Foley was a son of Thomas Nicolas Foley and Margaret Maria O’Hagan and was born at Coleraine in 1896.
-Thomas Foley owned the Hamilton Inn in Lonsdale Street but he died in January 1913 and the Inn was sold the following year.
-Cornelius attended the St Mary’s Convent school as a child then was apprenticed to Mr Murphy of Hamilton as a hairdresser.
-He also played football for the Caledonian Football Club.
-He was known by all as Con.
+Thomas Foley bought the Hamilton Inn in Lonsdale Street, Hamilton in 1903 and the family moved from Coleraine.
+Cornelius attended St Mary’s Convent school then was apprenticed to Mr Murphy of Hamilton as a hairdresser.
+Known as Con, he played football for the Caledonian Football Club.
+In January 1913, Thomas Foley died and the Hamilton Inn was sold the following year.

-It was less than three weeks after his enlisted that Con left Australia on 28 January 1916 with the 2nd Field Artillery Brigade.
+It was less than three weeks after enlistment when Con left Australia on 28 January 1916 with the 2nd Field Artillery Brigade.
 They arrived in Alexandria, Egypt in March 1916 and by April, Con was off to France.
 On 19 November 1916, he transferred to the 3rd Field Artillery Brigade, 7th Battery.
 They moved on to Belgium, where on 3 August 1917, Con took some extended leave, AWOL from midnight on 3 August 1917 until midnight on 18 August.

 Back with this unit, the 7th Battery found themselves near Zonnebeke Ridge on 22 October 1917, making their way to a battery position.
 A shell exploded in the centre of the group, just in front of Con, killing him instantly.
 He was buried on the Zonnebeke Road near where he fell.